niall20021/quiz/README.md

     - Safari: Performs and displays correctly.
     - Mozilla: Performs and displays correctly.
   - Devices
-    - iPhone 11 Pro: Performs and displayes correctly
+    - iPhone 11 Pro: Performs and displayes correctly.
-    -
+    - iPad Pro:  Performs and displayes correctly.

+# Future Plans
+  - Increase development on website add more categories and increase quiz length and cutomization.
+  - Promote the website to increase users and acitivty

+# Credits

+## Code
+- I used [Google](https://www.google.com/) to find the questions and answers to the quiz
-    -
+- I also used [YouTube]